What We Do

 That’s where CASA comes in.
-CASA volunteers are Court Appointed Special Advocates for children – trained community volunteers appointed by a judge as Officers of the court to speak up for children in juvenile court, and to help to humanize the often frightening and confusing child welfare and legal systems for these children.
+CASA Volunteers are Court Appointed Special Advocates for children – trained community volunteers appointed by a judge as Officers of the court to speak up for children in juvenile court, and to help to humanize the often frightening and confusing child welfare and legal systems for these children.

 What We Do

-80,000 of California’s children are in foster care because they have been abused, neglected, or abandoned.
+Nearly 60,000 of California’s children are in foster care because they have been abused, neglected, or abandoned.
 In many cases these children become victims a second time — in an overburdened child welfare system that cannot pay close attention to each child whose life is in its hands.